-When an active shooter is in the building and evacuation is not possible, the best response for students and teachers is to hide and go on lockdown.
+When an active shooter is in the building and evacuation is not possible, the best response is to hide and go on lockdown.
 Keeping out of reach and out of sight from the active shooter is the best chance to survive the attack.

 Criticisms on Classroom Door Lockdown Drills

-Despite the current situation, not everyone is pleased with lockdown drills in schools.
-Many fear that conducting lockdown drills will cause anxiety in children.
+Despite the current situation, not everyone is pleased with school lockdown drills.
+Many fear that conducting a lockdown drill will cause anxiety in children.
 Parents worry about the stress that’s put on children by exposing them to harsh truths on violence at an early age.

 Katherine Cowan, a spokeswoman for the National Association of School Psychologists (NASP), says, "Every parent wants their kid to be safe.
 What does it look like and how are schools balancing the negative effects (of drills)?
 What's harmful and what’s not?
 Lots of parents are asking those questions right now."